cylinda007/Two-Level-Model/README.md

 # Two-Level-Model
-a two-level model for table-to-text generation based RNN
+A two-level model for table-to-text generation based RNN

+Code will be moved here soon.